Sgt. Aaron Clyde Hopper

 The tankers were next assigned to guarding the Bataan and Cabcaban Airfields.
 They also guarded against beach landings and paratroopers.
 They would continue this duty until April 7.
 On April 8, the tankers were sent Trail 10 and Mount Samat.
 The lines had broken.
 They fought there until receiving the news of the surrender.

-The night of April 8, 1942, the tankers heard the order "bash" which meant that they should destroy all their weapons, including tanks.
-It was at that moment that Clyde made the decision to attempt to reach Corregidor with another member of D Comapny.
+The early morning of April 9, 1942, the tankers heard the order "crash" which meant that they should destroy all their weapons, including tanks.
+It was at that moment that Clyde made the decision to attempt to reach Corregidor with another member of D Company.

 Recalling this, he said